Family… can’t live with them, can’t live without them!

 “Teach Your Children Well” by Crosby Stills, Nash and Young

-With Jerry Garcia of The Grateful Dead on pedal steel guitar (they returned the favor and gave him harmony lessons).
+It also features Jerry Garcia (of The Grateful Dead) on pedal steel guitar (they returned the favor and gave him harmony lessons).

 “Family Reunion” by the O’Jays